interstar/Neh-Thalggu/plugins/speak/README.md

 # Speak DSL

-The Speak DSL is a simple "Hello World" example of a domain-specific language that generates Java classes that can "speak" messages.
+The Speak DSL is a simple "Hello World" example of a domain-specific language that generates Java and Python classes that can "speak" messages.

 ## Syntax